Rowan-Strang/Add-to-Calendar/README.md

 When you run it from the shortcuts app, you'll see a menu with ways to continue and preferences to explore

-to set up and run this shortcut you will need an API key from OpenAI if you don't have one, [get started here](https://platform.openai.com/signup) or use this [step by step guide on YouTube](https://youtu.be/OB99E7Y1cMA?si=VOxTPZqEyVJ099PH) once you have an API key, the first time you run the shortcut you'll be prompted to provide it.
+to set up and run this shortcut you will need an API key from OpenAI if you don't have one, [get started here](https://platform.openai.com/signup) or use this [step by step guide on YouTube](https://youtu.be/OB99E7Y1cMA?si=VOxTPZqEyVJ099PH).
+ Once you have an API key, the first time you run the shortcut you'll be prompted to provide it.

 ## Key Features